Simexco and Simex: Discovery and arrest

 On 13 December 1941, the German radio counterintelligence organisation, Funkabwehr, discovered the safehouse apartment at 101 Rue des Atrébates in Brussels, that led to the arrest and among others of Gurevich's radio operator, Red Army Lieutenant Anton Danilov.
 Gurevich himself hid in the house of Nazarin Drailly to evade the Gestapo, while he made arrangements to transfer ownership of the organisation to Drailly, before leaving for Paris in the same month.
 When he left, Drailly took over management of the firm.
 On the 19 November 1942, the offices of Simexco was raided by the Gestapo after several months of surveillance.
 The Simex office in Paris was raided in the same day.
 When the Gestapo entered the Simexco office they found only one person, a clerk, but managed to discover all the names and addresses of Simexco employees and shareholders from company records.

-Over the month of November, most of the people associated with company were arrested and taken to St Gilles Prison in Brussels or Fort Breendonk in Mechelen.
+Over the month of November, most of the people associated with company were arrested and taken to Saint-Gilles Prison in Brussels or Fort Breendonk in Mechelen.
 Some people managed to avoid early capture, like Nazarin Drailly, but he was eventually captured on 6 January 1943.
 His daughter, Solange Eva Drailly (born 1 February 1926), was also arrested, but released due to lack of evidence.
 Drailly was tortured with dogs that ripped his legs to shreds and they had to be amputated.
 The prisoners in St. Gilles were sent to Berlin by train, and taken to Gestapo HQ at Mauthausen concentration camp for further interrogation, before execution in Plötzensee Prison.
 The Nazi German tradition of Sippenhaft, meant than many family members of the accused were executed.